NvMTopia/NvM-Project/README.md

 ## Download
 Android Device!
-The latest application executable can be found on the [releases page](https://www.upload.ee/files/15749249/Nvm_Project.apk.html).
+The latest application executable can be found on the [Download Here!](https://www.upload.ee/files/15749249/Nvm_Project.apk.html).

 ## Build
 The following dependencies are required to build from source: